ruano1983/dotfiles/.config/qtile/README.md

 ```
 ## groups.py

-This module creates and organizes the names of the groups and their respective layouts.
+This module creates and organizes workspace names and their respective layouts.

 ```
 from libqtile.config import Group, Match